sigmorphon/sigmorphon.github.io/sharedtasks/2020/task2.md

     AAA AAAd 1
     BBB BBBd 1

-Then, the shared task metric first computes the best match for that paradigm slot with the gold paradigm slots: the slot denoted as “PAST”, which yields 50% accuracy, resulting in a score of .25 when weighting by the number of examples as needed for the micro-average accuracy, as compared to “PLURAL”, which would result in a score of 0%.
+Then, the shared task metric first computes the best match for that paradigm slot with the gold paradigm slots: the slot denoted as “PAST”, which yields 50% accuracy as compared to “PLURAL”, which would result in an accuracy of 0%.
 We then compute per-slot accuracies:

     [50%, 0%]

 (The second entry is 0%, since the second slot hasn’t been discovered by the system.)

-Next, we compute the micro-average:
+Then, we compute the best-match accuracy by averaging:

     50% * 0.5 + 0% * 0.5 = 25%

-(Note that, in this example, micro- and macro-average are identical.)

-Thus, our system’s best-match accuracy would be 25%.

 ## Baseline